 → Three previously margin-prohibitive distribution channels became economically viable

-Why this sits inside Product Stewardship
+Why This Sits Inside Product Stewardship

 Packaging is part of the product’s economic architecture.
-When the container specification controls margin, sourcing flexibility, and channel viability, it belongs inside stewardship — because the issue is not procurement alone.
+When the container specification controls margin, sourcing flexibility, and channel viability, it belongs inside stewardship, because the issue is not procurement alone.
 It is whether the product can keep earning its place as the business scales.

-Timeline: 7 months
+7 months

 A premium craft beverage brand at approximately $2.2M in revenue had built its identity around a distinctive bottle.
-It looked premium — and it was, in every way that carried cost: custom-molded, single-vendor sourced, and built around specifications that made it expensive and inflexible.
+It looked premium, and it was, in every way that carried cost: custom-molded, single-vendor sourced, and built around specifications that made it expensive and inflexible.

 At lower volume, the brand treated the bottle as a brand-equity investment.
 But as distribution expanded, the economics started limiting every other decision.
 Sampling programs, slotting fees, distributor margins, and promotional support all became harder to justify because too much margin was trapped in the container.